adaptivegenome/openge/README.md

 ### Getting started

-See the command documentation (openge_commands.pdf) included in the doc/ directory for more information.
+The latest compiled binaries and the command documentation can be found on the project downloads page (<https://github.com/adaptivegenome/openge/downloads>).

 OpenGE is also supported through the SEQanswers forum: http://seqanswers.com/forums/forumdisplay.php?f=43